gt2985/jekyll-now/_posts/2014-12-29-Apache-Valves-writing-custom-valves.md

 published: true
 ---

 Valves provide a means to insert logic and specific handling, into the request processing pipeline.
-When we need to add something funcationality or check before the request reaches the server in that case, we need to add the same using a valve.
+When we need to add some funcationality or check before the request reaches the application in that case, we can do that using a valve.

 Valves work at the server level, the same as filters do at the application level.
 Although it is possible to tie a valve implementation to a context root to specify the application for which it will be inserted in the request processing pipeline.